camel-tooling/camel-idea-plugin/readme.md

 - Smart completion for Camel endpoints in Java, Groovy, Kotlin, Scala, XML, properties or yaml files (`ctrl + space`)
 - Smart completion for Camel property placeholders (cursor after `{{`)
+- Endpoint options filtered to only include applicable options when used as consumer vs producer only mode
 - Intention to add new Camel endpoint (`alt + enter` in empty string)
 - Quick documentation for Camel endpoints and external link to Camel component opening in web browser (`ctrl + j` and `shift-F1`)